Asthma is a condition affecting the airways - the small tubes that carry air in and out of the lungs.

 If you think you may have asthma:

 Asthma is a complex condition to diagnose.
-You can find information about getting a diagnosis:
+We have lots of information about getting a diagnosis.

 If your child has asthma

 You may have lots of questions if your child’s recently been diagnosed.
 We’ve gathered all the information you need, plus lots of simple expert tips, in our Asthma And Your Child section.

 If you think your child may have asthma